section-engineering-education/engineering-education/articles/how-artificial-intelligence-has-transformed-the-sports-industry/index.md

 ### Challenges and areas of consideration while investing artificial intelligence in sports

-We have seen that artificial intelligence application has so many benefits such as faster analyses, accuracy, and automation.
-Despite its importance, artificial intelligence is faced with some challenges as discussed below.
+We have seen that artificial intelligence applications have so many benefits: faster analyses, accuracy, and automation.
+Despite its importance, artificial intelligence is faced with some challenges, as discussed below.

 1. Privacy and data leakages – As artificial intelligence is used to examine athletes based on the previous data, there is a possibility of data leakages to the opponents.
 2. Cybersecurity concerns – Devices may be prone to unauthorized access or criminal use, which may breach information confidentiality and integrity.
-3. Resilience – The ability to recover from shocks and difficulties may be difficult as artificial intelligence devices do not have disaster or crisis management.
+3. Resilience – The ability to recover from shocks and difficulties may be difficult as artificial intelligence devices do not have a disaster or crisis management.
 4. Third-party dependencies – Effective artificial intelligence use needs updated data, which one has to depend on another person to update.

 ### Conclusion

 Artificial intelligence is providing deeper insights to both players and the coaches.
 The support that artificial intelligence provides in sports can never be underestimated.
 This is even expected to disrupt the future of the sports industry as AI technology evolves.
 New training methods and new techniques, and even new ways of engaging with spectators will be discovered with AI technology evolution.
 With the current artificial intelligence applications, it can only be anticipated that there will be a steady use of AI technology in the future.

+---
+Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)